britnidesigns/rkdevelopment/wp-content/plugins/profile-builder/readme.txt

 * **reCAPTCHA** support for Profile Builder and Wordpress default forms
 * **User Role Select** field on register and edit profile forms
 * **Content Restriction**: restrict content based on current users role or logged in status
+* Restrict WooCommerce shop page and products
+* Invisible reCAPTCHA support for both Profile Builder forms as well as default WordPress forms

 **PROFILE BUILDER PRO**